Also known as: Geophagy and Lead poisoning - pica

-Pica can occur during pregnancy.
-In some cases, conditions due to a lack of certain nutrients, such as iron deficiency anemia and zinc deficiency, may trigger the unusual cravings.
+Pica can also occur during pregnancy.
+In some cases, a lack of certain nutrients, such as iron and zinc, may trigger the unusual cravings.
 Pica may also occur in adults who crave a certain texture in their mouth.

 Children and adults with pica may eat:

-This pattern of eating should last at least 1 month to fit the diagnosis of pica.
+This pattern of eating must last for at least 1 month to fit the diagnosis of pica.

-There is no single test that confirms pica.
-However, because pica can occur in people who have lower than normal nutrient levels and poor nutrition (malnutrition), the health care provider should test blood levels of iron and zinc.
+There is no single test for pica.
+Because pica can occur in people who have poor nutrition, the health care provider may test blood levels of iron and zinc.

-The health care provider should test for infection if the person has been eating contaminated soil or animal waste.
+The provider may also test for infection if the person has been eating contaminated soil or animal waste.

-Treatment should first address any missing nutrients or other medical problems, such as lead exposure.
+Treatment should first address any missing nutrients or other medical problems, such as lead poisoning.

-Medications may help reduce the abnormal eating behavior, if pica occurs as part of a developmental disorder such as mental retardation.
+Medicines may help reduce the abnormal eating behavior if pica is part of a developmental disorder such as intellectual disability.

 Treatment success varies.
-In many cases, the disorder lasts several months, then disappears on its own.
+In many cases, the disorder lasts several months and then disappears on its own.
 In some cases, it may continue into the teen years or adulthood, especially when it occurs with developmental disorders.

 There is no specific prevention.
-Getting enough nutrition may help.
+Getting adequate nutrition may help.